 This factor is related to the previous and has to due with the loan amount you are able to afford.
 It is probably easier to explain with an example.
 Let’s say you need a $2,000 car title loan to pay for a car repair.

 Less than $2,000 will not solve your problem, so you get a quote for a $2,000 loan.
 You must be able to afford the payment(s) for a $2,000 title loan to be a good candidate.

 Final Factor – You Meet the Car Title Loan Requirements

-Finally, to be a car title loan candidate, you must meet the requirements.
+Finally, to be a good candidate, you must meet the car title loan requirements.
 These may vary from lender to lender, but generally include the following:

 - Lien free Title